Doctor of Philosophy in Educational Administration

 A doctoral student must earn two consecutive semesters of a minimum of nine hours of residence.
 The doctoral residence requirement may be met alternatively by three semesters of enrollment at six or more hours, which may be non-consecutive.

-Students who are in residence for the purpose of the above requirement are expected to devote all of their energies to graduate study under the direct supervision of an advisor/dissertation chair and/or advisory committee.
+Students who are in residence for the purpose of the above requirement are expected to devote all of their energies to graduate study under the direct supervision of a major professor and/or advisory committee.
 Students holding Graduate Assistantships and who are accordingly performing duties clearly relevant to their program of study will, in most cases, be accruing full-time residence credit.

 Time To Degree Limitations